RQISL/portfolio-project-4-robert-quinlan/README.md

 ## Technologies Used

 1)  [Code Anywhere](https://app.codeanywhere.com/) - Active development in Python had been issues and delayed.
 I decided to move to [Gitpod](https://gitpod.io) and continue working on further projects.
 2) [The CI Python Linter](https://pep8ci.herokuapp.com/#) - Run testing any errors to be fix the bugs
 3) [Heroku app](https://www.heroku.com/) - The deployed to active the browser.

-4) [Canva Moodboard](https://www.canva.com/) - Create moodboard with colour palellet.
+4) [Canvas Moodboard](https://www.canva.com/) - Create moodboard with colour palette.

 5) [3WC HTML Validator](https://validator.w3.org/) - Run testing any errors to be fix the bugs

 6) [3WC CSS Validator](https://jigsaw.w3.org/css-validator/)  - Run testing any errors to be fix the bugs

+7) [Free Licence download images](https://www.vecteezy.com/free-photos/meal?page=2 )  - I used download free licence images.

-7) Adobe Illrusrator
+8) Adobe Illustrator
-8) Adobe Photoshop
+9) Adobe Photoshop

 ## Concluded

 * This product is a website that has limited functionality for user login and profile management, including the admin page.
 Additionally, the CRUD feature is not fully operational due to time constraints.

 * Order Foods & Delivery, a concept project brought to life.
 Visit the site [Order Foods & Delivery](https://project-4-order-foods-65605ab1b9f2.herokuapp.com/).